noam-honig/replacing-heroku/deploy-to-aws.md

 * Viewing console log done by node js
   1. On the left, click `logs`
      2. Request logs
-     3. download the file and in it there will be a section called: `/var/log/web.stdout.log`
+     3. download the file and in it, there will be a section called: `/var/log/web.stdout.log`

 ## To add to this document
 1. Configure SSL
-2. Connect to postgres database
+2. Connect to Postgres database
 3. Things I don't know yet....